 ■ Service Fees-Administrative Class Shares.
-The Trust has adopted, pursuant to Rule 12b-1 under the 1940 Act, an Administrative Services Plan (the "Administrative Plan") for the Administrative Class shares of the Portfolio.
+The Trust has adopted, pursuant to Rule 12b-1 under the Investment Company Act of 1940, as amended (the "1940 Act"), an Administrative Services Plan (the "Administrative Plan") for the Administrative Class shares of the Portfolio.
 The Administrative Plan allows the Portfolio to use its Administrative Class assets to compensate the Distributor for providing or procuring through financial firms administrative, recordkeeping, and investor services relating to Administrative Class shares.